Head Lice

 • Do not use fumigant sprays or fogs, as they are not needed to control lice and can be toxic if inhaled or absorbed through the skin.

-Head Lice: CDC page with general information on diagnosis, treatment, and prevention of head lice.
+General resources: Head Lice - CDC page with general information on diagnosis, treatment, and prevention of head lice.

-Resources for Health Professionals: CDC page with information on head lice treatment for health professionals.
+Provider resources: Resources for Health Professionals - CDC page with information on head lice treatment for health professionals.

 Questions about head lice?
 Contact us!